SAP-samples/cloud-alm-api-examples/applications/kanban4calm/README.md

       cf login
       cf push
       ```
-      You should see something like this in the ouput:
+      You should see something like this in the output:
       ```
       Instances starting...